learned2/python-challenge/README.md

 Author: Stan Usovicz
 Date: 12/12/2024

-Decription: In this python challenge there are folders for two separate challenges:
+Description: In this python challenge there are folders for two separate challenges:

 1 - PyBank